numenta/nupic.core-legacy/API_CHANGELOG.md

 * Changed SDRClassifier::compute() signature to take parameter `ClassifierResult& result`, instead of a raw pointer.
 PR #301

 * Rewrote ScalarEncoder API, all code using it needs to be rewritten.
 PR #314

+* Connections class must be initialized with a connectedPermanence.
+Methods `Connections::computeActivity` and `Connections::raisePermanencesToThreshold` no longer accept a synapse permanence threshold argument.